Sonic-Amiga/org.openhab.binding.devireg/README.md

 - DeviReg(tm) Smart floor thermostat

+## Installation and supported architectures

+This binding relies on OpenSDG library (https://github.com/Sonic-Amiga/opensdg/releases) for communicating with the hardware.
+On Linux OS It is necessary to manually install the library in your system before using this binding.
+On Windows no extra components need to be installed.

+Currently the following architectures / operating systems are supported:

+- Windows / x86_64
+- Linux / x86_64
+- Linux / ARM hardfloat (armhf) 32-bit

 ## Discovery

 Unfortunately automatic discovery of DeviReg Smart(tm) devices is technically very problematic and cannot be reliably performed in